Have A Go Olympic Challenge 2024

 Four Australians have competed at the Olympic Games in Luge.
 Diane Ogle was the first Australian to represent her country in this sport.
 She competed at Albertville 1992 and flew down the track to place 21st from 24 contenders.
 At the following Olympics, Roger White became the first male to represent Australia, placing 32nd at Lillehammer 1994.

 It was another 12 years before Hannah Campbell-Pegg took to the track, finishing 23rd at Torino in 2006.
-When she competed in Vancouver four years later, she became Australia’s first luge dual-Olympian, also finishing 23rd.
+When she competed in Vancouver four years later, she became Australia’s first luge dual Olympian, also finishing 23rd.

-Hailing from Townsville, Alex went on to compete at this second Olympic Games at PyeongChang 2018 where he again improved on his Olympic results, finishing in 28th – Australia’s top male result ever.
+Hailing from Townsville, Alex went on to compete in his second Olympic Games at PyeongChang 2018 and finished 28th.

 Olympic History